AlexWorx/ALib-Class-Library/docs/pages/alib_mod_strings.md

 with a sample.

-Imagine a namespace function called \b IsDirectory that should accept a constant directory path string and should return \b  true if the argument represents an existing directory in the filesystem and \c false if not.
+Imagine a namespace function called \b IsDirectory that should accept a constant directory path string and should return \c true if the argument represents an existing directory in the filesystem and \c false if not.
 The function declaration would be like this:

             bool  IsDirectory(const String& path);

-Now, many actual implementations of the function (for example on the GNU/Linux operating system), would need to pass a zero-terminated string to a corresponding operating system call.
+Now, many actual implementations of the function (for example, on the GNU/Linux operating system), would need to pass a zero-terminated string to a corresponding operating system call.
 To create that, the accepted string argument is needed to be copied to a buffer that can be terminated.
 This effort is redundant if a user invoked the function like this: